sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 Status:
 Emergency braking
 Vehicle B receives that information.
-This is powerful in fog because the vehicles don't have to depend entirely on visual detection.
+This is powerful in fog because the vehicles do not have to depend entirely on visual detection.

-19. What is V2I?
+## 19. V2I Definition
 V2I = Vehicle-to-Infrastructure.
 Vehicle communicates with infrastructure.
 For example: